pcaulfie/pands-project/README.md

 #### Hypotheses Testing - One Way Anova
 So far we have learned that the species setosa appears to be very different to the other two species.
 I needed to test this hypotheses.
 I used one-way analysis of variance (ANOVA) to determine whether there is any statistically significant differences between the species.
-I adapted the solution from [Kaggle](https://www.kaggle.com/morenoh149/iris-anova-table-python)
+I adapted the solution from [(Moreno, 2019)](https://www.kaggle.com/morenoh149/iris-anova-table-python):
 * Import the pandas library as pd,
 * Import the statsmodels library as sm,
 * Import ols (OLS regression library),